Kaappaan: Soundtrack

 The soundtrack album is scored by Harris Jayaraj.
-On July 21, the audio launch event was held in Chennai.
-Harris' daughter Karen Nikita Harris has made her debut as a singer with this film, lending her voice to the song 'Vinnil Vinmeen'.
+The audio launch event was held on 21 July 2019 in Chennai.
+Harris' daughter Karen Nikita Harris made her debut as a singer with the song "Vinnil Vinmeen".

 Upon release, the album received a positive review from Firstpost, commenting that "Harris Jayraj composes yet another album loaded with chartbusters for Suriya's film.
 Dipped in quintessential Harris signature, the album offers different styles of music, ending up with different results."